guillermodlpa/google-autocomplete-api-react-demo/README.md

 Suggestions are shown as a plain list in this demo.
 Normally, you'll want to render them in a suggestions popover below the input.

+➡️ For more info, out this step-by-step tutorial: [Simple guide to implementing a place/address autocomplete input with Google APIs and React](https://guillermodlpa.com/blog/guide-address-place-autocomplete-input-with-google-apis-and-react)

 ## Instructions

 * Set up a Google Cloud project